rschmukler/component-styl-plugin/README.md

 ## Options

-Component Stylus Plugin is highly customizable and exhibits a lot of the options that stylus itself has.
+Component Styl Plugin is highly customizable and exhibits a lot of the options that styl itself has, and even some it doesn't.

-### Compression (default false)

-Minfies the output of the stylus files that are being compiled

-    stylusPlugin.compress = false

-### Line Numbers (default true)

-Adds line numbers as comments to the CSS being output.
-Very helpful for debugging.

-    stylusPlugin.linenos = true

-### Firebug Support (default false)

-Adds support for Firebug's Stylus plugin for Firefox

-    stylusPlugin.firebug = false

-### Imports (default empty)
+### Includes

-Allows you to import stylus files into your stylus files before compiling.
-Useful for custom mixins or global variable definitions.
-You must provide a full path to the files.

-    stylusPlugin.imports = [__dirname + '/../globals/variableDefinitions.styl',
-                            __dirname + '/../globals/customMixins.styl']

-### Include CSS (default false)

-Allow `@import` statements to load up regular CSS.
+Include the selected files before compiling a file.
+Useful for things like variables and mixins.

-    stylusPlugin.includeCSS = false
+    stylPlugin.includes = ['./pages/global/stylDefinitions.styl'];

-### Paths (default empty)

-Add additional paths to be searched for `@import` statements

-    stylusPlugin.paths = [__dirname + '/../junkDrawer',
-                          __dirname + '/../someOtherPlace']

-### Plugins (default empty)
+### Plugins

-Load up any additional plugins that you want to use.

-    var nib = require('nib')();

-    stylusPlugin.plugins.push(nib);
+Add rework plugins to the styl plugin.

+    stylPlugin.plugins = [rework.references(), require('rework-variant')()];